BACK

 Eviction Report

 Eviction reports are also not standardized and are often filed specifically under the evictee’s name.
 Again, SSN verification can go a long way toward increasing the accuracy of the data returned.
 Also of note, while eviction records used to be included in credit reports, that is no longer the case.
-A July 2017 law made this activity illegal.
+A July 2017 law made this activity illegal, and it continues to be so in 2026.
 If you’re looking for eviction records, don’t rely on a credit check; you’ll need to request that information as an additional report.

 Credit Report